alec-loftus/Peptide_Folding_Classifier/README.md

 # Peptide_Folding_Classifier
 We seek a classifier that will predict if a protein sequence (+3D coordinates) will fold.
-In this repository we are testing a variety of non-deep machine learning models to evaluate the folding propensity of IDPs.
+In this repository we test a variety of non-deep machine learning models and a deep learning model to evaluate the folding propensity of intrinsically disordered proteins (IDP)s.
 Simulated IDP data was provided by Dr. Peter Kekenes-Huskey for use in training models.
 Scikit-learn was used to train the ML models on the datasets.
 The data.py script generated training and testing subsets of data for use, which are stored in the 'splitData' folder.

 # Installing Packages
 The necessary packages are listed in the 'requirements.txt' file and can be installed together by calling that file with your installer tool.
 Otherwise each tool can also be installed individually/manually.